-Relations between Switzerland and Georgia are excellent and characterised by exchanges in numerous fields.
-Switzerland supports Georgia with technical cooperation and humanitarian aid.
-Switzerland is also involved in helping resolve the conflicts in the South Caucasus region.
+Relations between Switzerland and Georgia are excellent and characterised by numerous exchanges.
+Switzerland's support for Georgia focuses on development cooperation.
+Switzerland is also contributing to efforts to resolve regional conflicts in the South Caucasus.

 Key aspects of diplomatic relations

-Switzerland and Georgia are developing their economic relations.
 Switzerland imports mainly primary products and exports pharmaceuticals, machines and watches.
 A free-trade agreement between the European Free Trade Association (EFTA) and Georgia was concluded in 2016.
 It entered into force for Swiss-Georgian relations on 1 May 2018.

 Cooperation in education, research and innovation

-Researchers and artists from Georgia can apply for Swiss Government Excellence Scholarships from the State Secretariat for Education, Research and Innovation (SERI).
+Researchers and artists from Georgia can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

-On 8 August 2008, armed conflict broke out between Georgia and Russia over the separatist Georgian regions of South Ossetia and Abkhazia.
-The two countries subsequently broke off diplomatic relations At the request of both states, on 5 March 2009, Switzerland assumed the role of representing Georgia's diplomatic interests in Moscow and those of the Russian Federation in Tbilisi.
+Georgia and Russia broke off diplomatic relations following the conflict in August 2008.
+Since 5 March 2009, Switzerland has represented Georgia's diplomatic interests in Moscow and those of the Russian Federation in Tbilisi.

-There is a lively cultural exchange between the Switzerland and Georgia even in the absence of a bilateral cultural exchange agreement.
+There is a lively cultural exchange between Switzerland and Georgia even in the absence of a bilateral cultural exchange agreement.
 Private contacts and initiatives are particularly dynamic in the fields of literature, music, cinema and the visual arts.
 Switzerland supports the Georgian cultural scene as part of its development assistance.
-The Swiss embassy in Tbilisi organises events in particular in connection with the Semaine de la langue française et de la francophonie (French language week), the Settimana della lingua italiana nel mondo (Italian language week) and in the month dedicated to the German language
+The Swiss embassy in Georgia also promotes Swiss culture in Georgia, organising events during the French and Italian language weeks and in the month dedicated to the German language.

 Swiss nationals in Georgia